alfonsoma75/Odoo10_Doc-ES/howtos/themes.rst

        </xpath>
    </template>

-We just created a template specifying our less file.
-As you can see, our template has a special attribute called ``inherit_id``.
-This attribute tells Odoo that our template is referring to another one in order to operate.
+Tenemos que crear un template indicando nuestro archivo less.
+Como puede ver, nuestro template tiene un atributo especial llamado ``inherit_id``.
+Este atributo le dice a Odoo que nuestro tema está referido por otro para poder funcionar correctamente.

-In this case, we are referring to ``assets_frontend`` template, located in the ``website`` module. ``assets_frontend`` specifies the list of assets loaded by the website builder and our goal is to add our less file to this list.
+En este caso, we are referring to ``assets_frontend`` template, located in the ``website`` module. ``assets_frontend`` specifies the list of assets loaded by the website builder and our goal is to add our less file to this list.